zuzuboi/Nigeria-Electricity-Gap-Analysis-/README.md

 This project is a data-driven tool designed to estimate the solar energy requirements of a typical household in Jos, Nigeria, particularly during period of grid power outages.

  Problem statement
-Frequent power outages in Nigeria force households to reply on alternative ebergy sources.
+Frequent power outages in Nigeria force households to reply on alternative energy sources.
 However, many households lack the technical knowledge to properly size a solar ebergy system, leading to under- or over- investment.

 Objective
 The objective of this project is to: